Jiaming-Mao/figma-font-selector/README.md

 1. Select one or more text layers in your Figma document
 2. Open the Font Selector plugin
+3. The plugin will show all fonts currently used in the selected layers
+4. Choose which fonts you want to replace by checking/unchecking them
-3. Choose a font from the dropdown
+5. Select a new font from the dropdown
-4. Click "Apply Font" to apply the selected font to your text layers
+6. Click "Apply Font" to apply the selected font to your text layers

-### Font Handling

-The plugin handles various font scenarios:
-- Single font text layers
-- Text layers with mixed styles (e.g., "Arial Regular" and "Arial Bold")
-- System fonts (automatically filtered)
-- Missing or corrupted fonts (gracefully handled)

 ## Development